-If you’re working or living abroad you’ll want peace of mind that if you or your family get ill, or have an accident, that you have access to medical treatment.
+If you’re working or living abroad, you’ll want peace of mind that you have access to medical treatment if you or your family are ill or injured.

 Reliable health insurance is always at the top of the to-do list, (along with finding a job and somewhere to live).

-Whatever your motivation, it can be a hugely rewarding experience, and one that you’ll want to be fully prepared for.
+No matter the reason for your relocation to another country – emigrating, studying overseas, taking on a new job, retiring in the sun, or to be with friends and family – it can be a hugely rewarding experience, and one that you’ll want to be fully prepared for.

 The only exception is if you’re only moving abroad to work for a set period of time.